-□ How to actively and spiritually live the Eucharistic Prayer
+□ How to actively and spiritually live the Eucharistic Prayer offerings to Christ's.

 Even though we don't speak the words as the priest does, the Eucharistic Prayer is not something we "listen to"-we live it, offer it, interiorize it.
 Here are some practical keys to fully living this moment: